--decimal

-dump 32-bit constants in decimal and without size and radix

--nohex

-constant values that are compatible with hex output are usually dumped as hex values.
-This option deactivates this feature and instead will write out all constants in binary.

--nostr

-Parameters and attributes that are specified as strings in the original input will be output as strings by this back-end.
-This deactivates this feature and instead will write string constants as binary numbers.

--simple-lhs

-Connection assignments with simple left hand side without concatenations.

--extmem

-instead of initializing memories using assignments to individual elements, use the '\$readmemh' function to read initialization data from a file.
-This data is written to a file named by appending a sequential index to the Verilog filename and replacing the extension with '.mem', e.g. 'write_verilog -extmem foo.v' writes 'foo-1.mem', 'foo-2.mem' and so on.
+''' deactivates this feature and instead will write string constants as binary numbers. -simple-lhs Connection assignments with simple left hand side without concatenations. -extmem instead of initializing memories using assignments to individual elements, use the '$readmemh' function to read initialization data from a file.
+This data is written to a file named by appending a sequential index to the Verilog filename and replacing the extension with '.mem', e.g. 'write_verilog -extmem foo.v' writes 'foo-1.mem', 'foo-2.mem' and so on. -defparam use 'defparam' statements instead of the Verilog-2001 syntax for cell parameters. -blackboxes usually modules with the 'blackbox' attribute are ignored. with this option set only the modules with the 'blackbox' attribute are written to the output file. -selected only write selected modules. modules must be selected entirely or not at all. -v verbose output (print new names of all renamed wires and cells) Note that RTLIL processes can't always be mapped directly to Verilog always blocks.

--defparam

-use 'defparam' statements instead of the $\mbox{\sc Verilog-2001}$ syntax for cell parameters.

--blackboxes

-usually modules with the 'blackbox' attribute are ignored. with this option set only the modules with the 'blackbox' attribute are written to the output file.

--selected

-only write selected modules. modules must be selected entirely or not at all.

-verbose output (print new names of all renamed wires and cells)

-Note that RTLIL processes can't always be mapped directly to Verilog always blocks.
 This frontend should only be used to export an RTLIL netlist, i.e. after the "proc" pass has been used to convert all processes to logic networks and registers.
-A warning is generated when this command is called on a design with RTLIL processes.
+A warning is generated when '''

-G.247 write_xaiger - write design to XAIGER file
+G.249 write_xaiger - write design to XAIGER file